summary

 Bill Summary

-AN ACT To amend Chapter 2 Title 20 of the Official Code of Georgia Annotated, relating to elementary and secondary education, so as to enact the "Math Matters Act"; to require the State Board of Education to adopt content standards for middle and high school advanced math courses; to require local education agencies to establish advance math courses in middle school and high school; to provide for enrollment of students into and withdrawal from advanced math courses; to require minimum core math instruction time for students in grades four and five; to require that students and parents or guardians are provided information regarding advanced math courses; to require annual reports; to prohibit waivers; to require the Professional Standards Commission to revise standards for acquiring and maintaining teacher certification in all teaching fields to include requirements regarding developmentally appropriate evidence based math instruction; to require the Professional Standards Commission to ensure students completing teacher certification programs have the knowledge and skills to teach math including the four strands of mathematical proficiency; to provide for definitions; to provide for related matters; to provide for an effective date; to repeal conflicting laws; and for other purposes.
+AN ACT To amend Chapter 2 Title 20 of the Official Code of Georgia Annotated, relating to elementary and secondary education, so as to enact the "Math Matters Act"; to require the State Board of Education to adopt content standards for middle and high school advanced math courses; to require the Department of Education to provide guidance and technical assistance to local education agencies; to require local education agencies to establish advanced math courses; to provide for enrollment of students into and withdrawal from advanced math courses; to require minimum core math instruction time for students in grades four and five; to require that parents or guardians are provided information regarding advanced math courses; to require annual reports; to prohibit waivers; to require the Professional Standards Commission to revise standards for acquiring and maintaining teacher certification in elementary education to include requirements regarding developmentally appropriate evidence based math instruction; to require the Professional Standards Commission to ensure students completing teacher certification programs have the knowledge and skills to teach math including the four strands of mathematical proficiency; to provide for definitions; to provide for related matters; to provide for an effective date; to repeal conflicting laws; and for other purposes.

 AI Summary